flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - D: Policy risk: delta between code of conduct and Hetzner policy w.r.t. sexually explicit content, were exploring US VPS host.
     - D: Flancian set up a bunch of our stuff, often our representative to Organi(z/s)ing Circle
     - G: What sort of tasks is the working group responsible for?
     - C: Keep the Mastodon server running, upgrading the software, putting out fires occasionally.
-We ha
+We have the wiki, used more and more.
+There's a SSO system associated with that.
+Goal for 2025: migrating Mastodon to use the SSO system.
+    - D: Firefighting within Masto

 ## 2025-09-23
 - [[Dan]] [[Andrew]] [[Calix]] [[Flan]]